dhh1128/codecraft.co/how-to-point-in-code.md

 <h3>And we need proxies</h3>
 Names and triangulation still aren't enough.
 I've alluded on previous posts to the idea that <a title="Lacunas Everywhere" href="lacunas-everywhere.md">code should be able to describe constructs that are not coded today</a>: use cases, personas, business requirements, etc.

 The presence of these constructs in code does not have to be heavy.
-In fact, they can be proxied with light, declarative files that simply enumerate some key properties--and that hyperlink to external systems for greater details in a "native" non-code environment.
-Imagine a .yaml or .json file that describes key attributes of a persona, for example -- name, goals, typical permissions, use cases.
+In fact, they can be proxied with light, declarative files that simply enumerate some key properties &mdash; and that hyperlink to external systems for greater details in a "native" non-code environment.
+Imagine a .yaml or .json file that describes key attributes of a persona, for example &mdash; name, goals, typical permissions, use cases.
 Perhaps such a file contains a link to a usability database or a Product Management release plan with much richer detail; in such cases, the file is a sort of proxy for a larger concept that other professionals own.

 Having that proxy can be enormously valuable.
-I can now assert that I have a test case that exercises each use case for each persona--and have the compiler walk hyperlinks to see if the assertion is true.
-I can assert that every feature used by a given persona is firewalled away from escalated privileges--and again, have the compiler walk hyperlinks to code paths and security marks and menu items and user input functions to see whether I'm right.
+I can now assert that I have a test case that exercises each use case for each persona &mdash; and have the compiler walk hyperlinks to see if the assertion is true.
+I can assert that every feature used by a given persona is firewalled away from escalated privileges &mdash; and again, have the compiler walk hyperlinks to code paths and security marks and menu items and user input functions to see whether I'm right.

 Proxies allow us to point to otherwise unpointable things like performance bottlenecks, design priorities, temporal boundaries, lifecycle phases in an app, and so forth.
 They complement and enhance the rest of the hyperlinking strategy.
 <h3>The Value of Pointing</h3>